 - 1. All Mercer faculty, staff, and students are strongly urged to register for emergency text messages. - Contact MU Information Technology (478-301-7000) or visit the website http://it.mercer.edu/student/ for details on emergency alert registration - 2.
 Faculty with policies prohibiting student cell phone use in the classroom should actively monitor their own cell phones for emergency text messages. - 3.
-Initial notifications may be based on partial data, with the goal to inform campus or RAC occupants of a developing situation requiring immediate action to protect life, safety and facilities. - 4.
+Initial notifications may be based on partial data, with the goal to inform campus or RAC occupants of a developing situation requiring immediate action to protect life, safety and facilities.

+Mercer Atlanta Campus & Regional Academic Center Supplement to the University Handbook Last Revision: Julu 08, 2021 | Page 27 4.
 The messaging system will be used to deliver additional emergency information, or that the dangerous event and/or conditions are under control, or "all clear".